kenakofer/hymnsinger/README.md

   - Slides issues:
     - Prevent dropLyricsSmall etc. (o come o come)
     - Tagline missing on >1 verse songs
+    - Fix the lord bless you and keep you
   - Fix lyric extraction for custom slides lyrics (all creatures worship god most high)
   - \m is confusingly overloaded: Once in royal uses for melisma, others use for midionly
   - Finish filling out other titles column